© Kevin Chilvers

 ‘What about their car?’

-‘A blue Mitsubishi Shogun if that’s any help.
-We have one just like it in the garage.
+‘Metallic blue.
+One of those four-wheel-drive things, if that’s any help.
 Sorry I can’t help more but that’s all I can remember.’

 ‘You noticed more than I would at six in the morning.
 Were Henry and Eileen in the car with the men?’